GeTCYb3rPuNK11/habbo-backend--api-v1/README.md

 enjoy (=

-developed by Cyb3RPunK11 for open source purposes.
+cracked and reversing by @GeTCYb3rPuNK11